briancunningham6/homelab/README.md

 2. Git installed
 3. At least 40 GB free disk space recommended
 4. Optional: Tailscale auth key for remote access workflows
+5. Optional: OpenClaw for all sorts of devops and integration possibilities (security risks apply)

 ### 2. Clone the repo